Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 Some information is omitted from MonitorResponse in the interest of efficiency, due to the fact that the user would have already seen and verified it as part of conducting other queries.
-In particular, VRF proofs for different versions of each search key are not provided, given that these can be cached from the original Search or Update query.
+In particular, VRF proofs for different versions of each label are not provided, given that these can be cached from the original Search or Update query.